chapel-lang/chapel/doc/rst/language/spec/statements.rst

      expression
      'zip' ( expression-list )

-The ``index-var-declaration`` declares new variables for the scope of the loop.
-It may specify a new identifier or may specify multiple identifiers grouped using a tuple notation in order to destructure the values returned by the iterator expression, as described in :ref:`Indices_in_a_Tuple`.
+The ``index-var-declaration`` declares new variable(s) for the scope of the loop.
+It may either specify a single new identifier or multiple identifiers grouped using a tuple notation in order to destructure the values returned by the iterator expression, as described in :ref:`Indices_in_a_Tuple`.

-The ``index-var-declaration`` is optional and may be omitted if the indices do not need to be referenced in the loop.
+The ``index-var-declaration`` is optional and may be omitted if the indices do not need to be referenced in the loop (in which case the ``in`` keyword is omitted as well).

 If the iteratable-expression begins with the keyword ``zip`` followed by a parenthesized expression-list, the listed expressions must support